rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 * - 50MHz operation
 * - 5 clock cycles per operation agains 13 clock cycles per operation on the FOMU, giving an effective CPU running at 10MHz

 For communication with j1eforth there is a UART which provides input and output, output is duplicated on the terminal display.
-The ULX3S has a PS/2 keyboard input via the us2 connector and a USB OTG and PS/2 to USB converter.
+The ULX3S will also have PS/2 keyboard input via the us2 connector and a USB OTG and PS/2 to USB converter.

 __DE10NANO__ Open a terminal in the DE10NANO directory and type ```make de10nano```.
 Wait.
 Upload your design your DE10NNANO with ```quartus_pgm -m jtag -o "p;BUILD_de10nano/build.sof@2"```.
 Or download from this repository.